Knowledge Hub

 Directors personal guarantees

 A personal guarantee may be required of directors by any entity or person who is lending money to a company.
 The loan itself, and responsibility for the monthly repayments of the loan remains with the company.
-However, if the company defaults on the loan and either fails to meet the monthly repayments or fails to pay the loan when called in, the lender can pursue not only the company, but can also the directors personally up to the value of the personal guarantee that a director has given.
+If the company defaults on the loan and either fails to meet the monthly repayments or fails to pay the loan when called in, the lender can pursue not only the company, but can also the directors personally up to the value of the personal guarantee that a director has given.
 In this article, Insolvency Solicitor Eleanor Stephens looks at the options available to directors that have provided a personal guarantee for a company that is insolvent.

-When is a directors personal guarantee usually required?
+When is a director’s personal guarantee usually required?

-As directors often have little choice but to give a personal guarantee for some essential borrowing, they inevitably end up doing so.
+As directors often have little choice but to give a personal guarantee for some essential borrowing, they invariably end up doing so.
 When signing a guarantee no-one likes to think that the worst will happen and it will be called in, but if it does, it can have drastic personal consequences for the directors, particularly when the company enters an insolvency situation.

 Generally, when a company goes into formal insolvency the return to a company’s creditors are limited to the company assets available, and the directors are protected by the ‘corporate veil’ which means their liability personally is only up to the value of their shareholding.